Calcium Channel Blockers

 Study discontinuation after 1 prescription:

 Persistence over 1 year:

 Non-DHPs: 0.6%; 95% CI, 0.35-0.85; p<0.0001

 Abbreviations: AE, adverse event; BP, blood pressure; CI, confidence interval; NS, not significant; OR, odds ratio; RR, relative risk.

 Peripheral edema can occur with all CCBs but is more commonly reported with the dihydropyridines (DHP).
 The incidence increases with duration of therapy and leads to discontinuation of treatment in greater than 5% of patients.
 Peripheral edema is a dose-related effect and is more common in women.
 The peripheral edema can be confused with symptoms of heart failure; clinicians should be aware of this relatively common adverse effect.

 Compared to other CCBs, the rate of constipation appears to be highest with verapamil.

-Headache and postural hypotension along with dizziness are relatively common adverse effects associated with DHP calcium channel blocker therapy.
-Both effects are thought to be secondary to vasodilation.
-Postural hypotension is of concern in elderly patients as this can increase the risk of falls.
+Headache and postural or orthostatic hypotension, along with dizziness, are relatively common adverse effects associated with DHP calcium channel blocker therapy.

 Skin reactions can occur with verapamil or diltiazem.
 These reactions are generally mild and regress with discontinuation of therapy but, in some cases, can progress to erythema multiforme, exfoliative dermatitis, or Stevens-Johnson syndrome.
 Diltiazem has been associated with acute generalized exanthematous pustulosis (AGEP).